datsoftlyngby/soft2019spring-ai/projects/project3/README.md

   - features, from correlation studies in Part 1, and some common sense
   - training and validation splits.
 If applicable: bagging/boosting/ensemble learning
   - experiments with un-/re-/balanced datasets.
-  - network topologies as of Parts 2 & 3 above.
+  - network topologies as of Part 2 and Part 3.2 above.
   - metrics, and how metrics are influenced by un-balancing/re-balancing the dataset
 </strong>